We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Requires necessary skills in design and analysis

-- May be more complex to assess generalisability, for example are the results applicable to clusters/ persons or both
+- May be more complex to assess generalisability – for example are the results applicable to clusters, individuals or both?